All Articles

 ⏱ 8 min read

-a pan of food
+A woman is eating a piece of food

 Why Browned Food Tastes Better: The Maillard Reaction